Viacom revenue down, but U.S. ad sales declines ease

 However, the company's Vantage data product, which helps companies provide more targeted television ads, is drawing growing interest, Dauman said.
 Viacom has 11 major advertisers using Vantage, which it introduced in April, and expects to have 33 by May.

-Filmed entertainment revenue dropped 24 percent to $1.03 billion (£677.14 million), short of the $1.16 billion average estimate of analysts surveyed by FactSet StreetAccount.
+Filmed entertainment revenue dropped 24 percent to $1.03 billion, short of the $1.16 billion average estimate of analysts surveyed by FactSet StreetAccount.

 "Terminator: Genisys" grossed about $441 million worldwide, while "Mission: Impossible-Rogue Nation" generated about $682 million, according to Box Office Mojo.